cel-esx/EGL314_TeamB/POC/grandma3/grandMA3setup.md

 6. Click on the :gear: "Gear" icon.
 Subpage will open, click on "Network"
 <img src="Images/Network.png" width="400" height="300">

-7. Remeber Ip Address to put into the code
+7. Remember Ip Address to put into the code
 <img src="Images/ipaddress.png" width="300" height="100">

 Congratulations!
 Once all steps are completed, your lighting is ready to be used with the game!